-Another difference are the “sj-” and “kj-” sounds which are common in Norwegian but do not exist in Danish.
+Another difference is the “sj-” and “kj-” sounds which are common in Norwegian but do not exist in Danish.
 For example, Norwegian words like « skjære » (to cut) and « kjønn » (gender) correspond to « skære » and « køn » in Danish.

-English examples retroflex consonants are:
+English examples of retroflex consonants are:

 In Danish the letter 'r’ is pronounced as a voiced uvular fricative.
 This means that it is pronounced with the tongue against the dribble while using one’s vocal cords.
 It is pronounced like the letter 'r’ in the English word “racehorse”. (its phonetic symbol is [ʁ] )